TurnOfAFriendlyCard/Domoticz-Rhasspy-Plugin/README.md

     what is humidity{device:TempHumBaro}(:){speakresponse:humidity is}(:){speakpartialtext:5,6}

-So just count the words (starting with zero as the first word - so `11` from the example Rhasspy spoken text would be the first word)
+So just count the words (starting with zero as the first word - so `11` from the example Rhasspy spoken text would be the first word).~~

+As from vs 3 the `speakpartialtext` functionality is integrated into the `speakresponse` tag (and `speakpartialtext` tag will be deprecated in next version).
+So would be something like `(:){speakresponse:humidity is;3;percent}`.
+Retrieved base values from a device type `Temp + Humidity + Baro` are for example: `11 point 1 49 Comfortable 1025 Some Clouds`.
+Feedback will be spoken as `humidity is 49 percent`.
+So fixed texts are `humidity is` and `percent` where the `3` refers to the 3rd value in the reported values counting the first field as zero.
+Bear in mind the blocks after the `speakresponse` tag are separated by a semi-colon (so `;`).
+In this way you can build you own reporting feedback to be spoken mixing fixed text and values from Domoticz.

+Also new functionality is to suppress the feedback of the actual state by a device (as from vs 3 as well).
+The German example of the kitchenlight reports the actual state.
+If you would amend the sentence to `(:){speakresponse:Das Licht in der Küche ist}(:){speakstate:no}` no actual state would be spoken.

 ### Slots
 It is possible to process slots as spoken device names defined in Rhasspy.
 The sentence.ini file in Rhasspy would like this: